 With six months to go, it’s time to pull the pieces together.

 There are different types of mortgages to consider, including conventional loans and those backed by the Federal Housing Administration, known as FHA loans.
 You’ll also need to decide between a fixed-rate vs. adjustable-rate mortgage and how long you want to spend paying off your loan — typically 30 or 15 years.

 Each option has its advantages and disadvantages, so choosing a mortgage comes down to your personal situation and preferences.

-Make a checklist of the documents you’ll need to apply for a mortgage down the line.
-Required documents include identification, proof of income, and your Social Security number.
+Make a checklist of the documents needed to apply for a mortgage.
+Lenders usually will require identification, proof of income, and your Social Security number so they can check your credit.
 You’ll also be asked to provide the property address, an estimate of the home’s value, and your desired loan amount.

-Now’s the part you’ve been waiting for during this two-year process: house hunting.
+Now is the part you’ve been waiting for: house hunting.

 Get preapproved for a loan

 Compared to pre-qualification, getting preapproved for a mortgage is a more accurate estimate of how much your lender expects it will let you borrow.